data-etoile/IT_Salary_Survey/README.md

 I analyzed data in Jupyter Notebook and created visualizations using the Plotly library.
 However, GitHub provides does not display the interactive Plotly graphs, as they require embedded HTML/JavaScript.

 To view the interactive visualizations, please follow these steps:

+Copy and pase the link of my GitHub notebook that you want to view here https://nbviewer.org/

+This will redirect you to the nbviewer platform, which will render the notebook with all the interactive Plotly graphs visible.

+Feel free to explore the visualizations and the rest of the notebook.
+If you have any questions or need further assistance, don't hesitate to ask!